Brendan McCarthy: Early life and work

 Brendan McCarthy was born in London.
-As a boy McCarthy soon began drawing his own home-made comics.
 After leaving Chelsea Art College in London, where he studied film and Fine Art Painting, McCarthy decided to become a full-time artist.
-He created the independent comic book Sometime Stories with art college pal Brett Ewins.
+He created the independent comic book Sometime Stories with art college friend Brett Ewins.
 His first paid commercial work was a one-page strip Electrick Hoax in the British weekly music paper Sounds with another art-school escapee, writer Peter Milligan, in 1978.
 McCarthy held a solo exhibition of paintings, drawings and collages at the Car Breaker Gallery in London, a squat in Ladbroke Grove's Republic of Frestonia.

 Comics

 McCarthy started working for 2000 AD, including runs on Judge Dredd, as well as creating Sooner or Later and post-apocalyptic surfing story Freakwave with Peter Milligan.
-In 1983 McCarthy collaborated with Milligan and Brett Ewins on Strange Days, an anthology title published by Eclipse Comics.
-He also drew a two-issue series featuring his alternative "media-brat superhero" Paradax from the anthology.
+In 1983 McCarthy collaborated with Milligan and Brett Ewins on punk indie series Strange Days, published by Eclipse Comics.
+He created and drew a two-issue series featuring his alternative "media-brat superhero" Paradax from the anthology.

 Over the next few years he worked for the 2000 AD spin off titles Crisis and Revolver.
 For Revolver, McCarthy drew Rogan Gosh (later compiled into a single edition by the Vertigo imprint of DC Comics).
-For Crisis, he drew Skin.
-Both books were created with and written by Peter Milligan.
-Skin proved to be highly controversial, with Crisis refusing to release the story and their printers refusing to print it due to claims of it being "morbidly obscene".
+For Crisis, he originated the story and art for Skin which proved to be highly controversial, with Crisis refusing to release the story and their printers refusing to print it due to claims of it being "morbidly obscene".
 The story was eventually being released by Kevin Eastman's Tundra Publishing in 1992.